Qualifications for Admission as Freshmen or Transfer Students

 To be admitted on regular freshman status, an applicant must have scored at or above 20 on the ACT or 950 on the SAT (for SAT testing completed prior to March 2016, the minimum score requirement is 950) and have a high school cumulative grade-point average at or above 2.5 (excluding remedial course work).
 In addition to the academic criteria outlined above, the admissions counselor may request two references: one from a high school counselor or teacher, the other from a church leader (pastor, youth pastor, Sunday School teacher, mentor).

 The Admissions Office is responsible for determining the overall "fit" of an applicant with the university.
 Academic, social, and spiritual factors are considered.
 It is helpful for the applicant to provide as much relevant information as possible in determining whether there is a good match between the applicant and the university.

 Mandatory Placement in English

 Students for whom English is a second language will take the COMPASS/ESL test for placement in the appropriate English class.
 Students placed in ESL classes will continue in the English track each semester without a break.
-(English I will immediately follow ESL III, and English II will immediately follow English I.) Freshmen who score below 20 on the English section of the ACT or below 500 on the SAT verbal section will be placed in EGL 1003 Basic English.
+(English I will immediately follow ESL III, and English II will immediately follow English I.) Freshmen who score below 20 on the English section of the ACT or below 500 on the SAT verbal section will be placed in EGL 1003 Basic Writing.